top of page

 Since the compass card should always remain aligned with the magnetic meridian.
 The effect of the turning card is to cause the compass to over read during the turn.

-Northern Hemisphere Southerly Heading Tu
+Northern Hemisphere Southerly Heading Turning Error

 TURNING ERROR ON NORTHERN HEMISPHERE ON SOUTHERLY HEADING